kareltucek/NaiveAutocompletionParser/README.md

 ### Motivation
-This is a naive LL parser that takes an EBNF (Extended Backus-Naur Form) grammar and a partial expression, and produces possible completions by running all possible expansion paths of the grammar.
-We use a strongly customized form of an ebnf grammar, tailored for human readability.
+This is an LL parser that takes an EBNF (Extended Backus-Naur Form) grammar and a partial expression, and produces possible completions by running all possible expansion paths of the grammar.
+We use a strongly customized notation of the ebnf grammar, tailored for human readability.
 The Parser allows overriding selected rules, so it is possible to use the same (human-readability-adjusted, and partially informal) grammar as a documentation for the user, and then the same grammar (just with some overriden rules) for the actual autocompletion.

 This was written mainly for the UHK macro language.
 It may or may not be usable for other projects - depending on how much you are willing to content yourself with our ebnf notation or deep diving into the code.